ARL Mobile Development

 Since the success of the America's Cup App we have produced several apps for other sailing events, most notably the Volvo Ocean Race

 .
 Other mobile software we've built in the last few years has included audio-visual tour guide apps, machinery and plant maintenance apps, sports training apps and business reporting apps.
-More recently ARL has been producing Virtual Reality content and 360 degree video content for Gear VR headsets.
+More recently ARL has also been producing Virtual Reality content and 360 degree video content for Gear VR headsets.

 Farra Engineering training app